 Clean-up

 For large areas covered with mold, it is best to seek help from a professional.
-The Commonwealth of Virginia does not require contractors to be licensed to inspect or remediate mold.
-Contractors should be able to provide a list of referrals and may also hold certifications from private industrial hygiene associations, such as the American Industrial Hygiene Association.
+The Commonwealth of Virginia does not require contractors to be licensed to inspect mold.
+Contractors who do mold remediation are required to have certification from the Institute of Inspection, Cleaning and Restoration Certification.
+Contractors should be able to provide a list of referrals.
+Mold inspectors may hold certifications from private industrial hygiene associations, such as the American Industrial Hygiene Association.

 Small areas of mold (less than 10 square feet) can be cleaned up from hard surfaces with detergent and water, or a mild bleach solution.

-For more information consult the EPA's Guide to Mold and Moisture in a Home.
+For more information consult the EPA's A Brief Guide to Mold, Moisture, and Your Home and Water Intrusion and Mold.

 NOTE: VDH does not have the capability to provide environmental testing or remediation for mold problems.
 Concerned citizens are advised to follow the practical advice given on this site, refer to additional resources, and if necessary, consult an environmental specialist.